tylersatre/superpowers/README.md

 A comprehensive skills library of proven techniques, patterns, and workflows for AI coding assistants.

+## Fork Information

+THis is a fork of https://github.com/obra/superpowers that removes the git worktrees skill and any references to it.

 ## What You Get

 - **Testing Skills** - TDD, async testing, anti-patterns